beraborrow/package/packages/contracts/test-report.md

-      ✓ closeTrove(): sets Trove's stake to zero (504ms) ✓ closeTrove(): zero's the troves reward snapshots (1002ms) ✓ closeTrove(): sets trove's status to closed and removes it from sorted troves list (526ms) ✓ closeTrove(): reduces ActivePool ETH and raw ether by correct amount (466ms) ✓ closeTrove(): reduces ActivePool debt by correct amount (522ms) ✓ closeTrove(): updates the the total stakes (790ms) ✓ closeTrove(): sends the correct amount of ETH to the user (390ms) ✓ closeTrove(): subtracts the debt of the closed Trove from the Borrower's LUSDToken balance (405ms) ✓ closeTrove(): applies pending rewards (1267ms)
+      ✓ closeTrove(): sets Trove's stake to zero (504ms) ✓ closeTrove(): zero's the troves reward snapshots (1002ms) ✓ closeTrove(): sets trove's status to closed and removes it from sorted troves list (526ms) ✓ closeTrove(): reduces ActivePool iBGT and raw ibgt by correct amount (466ms) ✓ closeTrove(): reduces ActivePool debt by correct amount (522ms) ✓ closeTrove(): updates the the total stakes (790ms) ✓ closeTrove(): sends the correct amount of iBGT to the user (390ms) ✓ closeTrove(): subtracts the debt of the closed Trove from the Borrower's NECTToken balance (405ms) ✓ closeTrove(): applies pending rewards (1267ms)
-      ✓ closeTrove(): reverts if borrower has insufficient LUSD balance to repay his entire debt (347ms) ✓ openTrove(): emits a TroveUpdated event with the correct collateral and debt (820ms) ✓ openTrove(): Opens a trove with net debt >= minimum net debt (235ms) ✓ openTrove(): reverts if net debt < minimum net debt (294ms)
+      ✓ closeTrove(): reverts if borrower has insufficient NECT balance to repay his entire debt (347ms) ✓ openTrove(): emits a TroveUpdated event with the correct collateral and debt (820ms) ✓ openTrove(): Opens a trove with net debt >= minimum net debt (235ms) ✓ openTrove(): reverts if net debt < minimum net debt (294ms)